 A 5-year-old was swept away by floodwaters as California's heavy storms continue

-A 5-year-old boy was swept away in floodwaters as another powerful storm battered California on Monday, according to local media and the Associated Press.
+A 5-year-old boy was swept away in floodwaters as another powerful storm battered California on Monday, according to local authorities.

-A search for the boy was reportedly called off after seven hours because of dangerous water levels.
+A search for the boy was reportedly called off after eight hours because of dangerous water levels, said Toni Davis, a spokesperson for Cal Fire in San Luis Obispo County.

 The boy's mother was driving a truck around 7:50 a.m. near San Miguel, a central town roughly 35 miles inland from the coast.
-The vehicle became stranded in floodwaters while trying to cross a river, said Travis Craig. chief of the Cal Fire San Luis Obispo County Fire battalion, in a video interview with local media.
+The vehicle became stranded in floodwaters while trying to cross a river.

 The mother escaped the truck with the help of bystanders, but the boy was swept downstream.
 A flash flood warning was later issued for the region.

-NPR did not receive responses to a request for confirmation from local authorities, including Cal Fire and California Highway Patrol.

-A search for the boy, which involved 17 firefighters, professional divers and a helicopter uncovered only his shoe, local media reported.
-He has not yet been declared dead.
+A search for the boy — which involved 17 firefighters, professional divers and a helicopter — uncovered only his shoe, the Cal Fire spokesperson confirmed.
+The boy has not been declared dead.

 More than 200,000 residents are without power